popflick logo

 Corman's New Hollywood Film Lab

-The list of talents that got their start under Corman is long: Jack Nicholson got an attention-grabbing cameo in "Little Shop of Horrors" (1960), director John Sayles wrote "Piranha" (Joe Dante, 1980).
-And while we are talking about killer fish, James Cameron's feature film debut was "Piranha II: Spawning" (1982).
-Yes, the man who gave us the high-tech ultra-expensive "Avatar" franchise learned the ropes in Corman's own Poverty Row.
-The amount of talent that passed by the Corman grindhouse is so large that it would be necessary to produce a whole series to fit everyone.
+The list of talents that got their start under Corman is long: Jack Nicholson got an attention-grabbing cameo in "Little Shop of Horrors" (1960), and director John Sayles wrote "Piranha" (Joe Dante, 1980).
+And while talking about killer fish, James Cameron's feature film debut was "Piranha II: Spawning" (1982).
+Yes, the man who gave us the high-tech, ultra-expensive "Avatar" franchise learned the ropes in Corman's Poverty Row.
+The amount of talent that went through the Corman grindhouse is so large that it would be necessary to produce a whole series to fit everyone.

 A Man Ahead of His Times